ZeBuntux/Zenaxchropos/README.txt

 - All reports have been moved out of the jar file, making it easier to add your own reports or customize existing reports.
 - Reports now load dynamically, based upon database type.
-- Fixed some reports that did not work with all database version.
+- Fixed some reports that did not work with all database versions.
 - All locales have been moved from the jar file, allowing easier editing.
 - Change Icon colours from the configuration panel.
 - Added new event for scripts 'ticket.save'